dishawagh12/dishawagh12/README.md

 ### About Me

-Full-Stack Developer with hands-on production experience building real-time monitoring portals for **West Bengal state election operations** at Vmukti Solutions.
+Full-Stack Developer with hands-on production experience building real-time monitoring portals.
 I build end-to-end features  from REST APIs to responsive UIs and care about writing code that actually works in production.

 ---